TechLabs-Aachen-e-V/WiSe20_Team_10_Main/README.md

-Determining win percentage from draft phase in a professional League of Legends game
+Predicting Winner from Draft Phase for High ELO League of Legends games
 ==============================

 TechLabs group 10 WiSe20/21